lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## EDHOC

-This section gives an estimate of the message sizes of EDHOC {{RFC9528}} authenticated with static Diffie-Hellman keys and where the static Diffie-Hellman are identified with a key identifier (kid).
+This section gives an estimate of the message sizes of EDHOC {{RFC9528}} authenticated with static Diffie-Hellman keys and where the static Diffie-Hellman keys are identified with a key identifier (kid).
 All examples are given in CBOR diagnostic notation and hexadecimal and are based on the test vectors in Section 4 of {{RFC9529}}.

 ### Message Sizes RPK